 Fuel degradation is a natural process that causes the formation of sediment, sludge, and acids in the fuel.
 Historically, diesel fuel would remain stable for years and engine performance problems that could be traced to the diesel fuel were few.
 Many diesel mechanics did not even consider fuel quality or contamination issues when diagnosing performance problems or component failures.
 But fuel related problems have become much more common as crude oil refining processes changed to accomodate the government imposed adoption of Ultra Low Sulfur Diesel (ULSD) in the last decade.
 Users of bio-fuels suffer from an even more dramatic increase in fuel re-polymerization that causes rampant filter plugging, fuel injector failures, and an overall reduction in stored fuel shelf life.
 With today's fuels, the degradation process of stored fuel can reach the problem stage in as little as six months, and is further accelerated by the extreme pressure of HPCR engines, temperature change, water, and microbial contamination.

 This water can be a problem in numerous respects.
 Water freezes in the winter.
-It can accumulate to the point where the fuel line to the engine picks up water and causes engine component failure.
+It can accumulate to the point where the fuel line to the engine picks up water and causes engine component failure, a particular problem where the tank experiences considerable movement, such as in marine applications, construction, farming, and off road applications.
 Water is the habitat of microbial and fungal contamination, and, in time, can cause filters to clog, engines to smoke, and acids from the process to degrade tanks and engine components (i.e.: injectors).

-If you store fuel for use in equipment, operate a boat, RV, farming or construction equipment, you need the Water Eliminator®, the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.
+If you store gasonline or diesel fuel for use in equipment, operate a boat, RV, backup power generators, farming or construction equipment, you need the Water Eliminator®, the most cost effective way to remove water from Gasoline, Diesel Fuel, Fuel Oil, Kerosene or Hydraulic Fluid.